Product Management: What Is It – But Most Importantly, What Isn’t

 Throughout the years, I have had the opportunity to hold Product Management roles across a wide range of industry sectors.
 Consumer Goods, News Media, E-commerce and currently in the travel space.
 This has given me the opportunity to work with some of the smartest people I have ever had the opportunity to meet.
 Thanks to that, I have learnt to be a positive, practical and proactive individual, with the capacity to understand customer problems and to fail often and cheaply at trying to solve them.

-In my own experience, I’ve seen Product Management responsibilities vary from one organisation to another.
-These differences related to each company’s size, industry and culture.
+In my own experience, I have seen Product Management responsibilities vary from one organisation to another.
+These differences relate to each company’s size, industry and culture.
 That said, Product Management is a lot more about “managing a universe, as opposed to being a star“.
 There are always things to do.
 Hence, PM functions can also be totally mislead at times.
 Being able to understand what is and what is not Product Management will play a critical role in using your time and skills effectively to build successful digital products.